 After the devastating Cedar and Witch Creek wildfires, Brian led the recovery and rebuilding efforts.
 He created a one-stop disaster hub for victims that served as a national model for disaster response, uniting government agencies and services to support those impacted by fires.

-Brian attended elementary, middle and high school in the district.
-He graduated from the University of California, Santa Barbara, before returning to San Diego, where he earned a law degree from California Western Law School.
-Brian lives in the 76th Assembly District with his wife, Elly, and daughters, Taylin and Brenna, who are his proudest accomplishments.
+Brian attended elementary, middle and high school in San Diego County.
+He graduated from University California, Santa Barbara, before returning to San Diego, where he earned his law degree from California Western Law School.
+Brian lives in San Diego with his wife, Elly, and daughters, Taylin and Brenna, who are his proudest accomplishments.

 from the California Clean Money Action Fund for his record of standing up to special interests